Obesity: Classification

 Obesity is typically defined as a substantial accumulation of body fat that could impact health.
-Medical organizations tend to classify people as obese based on body mass index (BMI) – a ratio of a person's weight in kilograms to the square of their height in meters.
-For adults, the World Health Organization (WHO) defines "overweight" as a BMI 25 or higher, and "obese" as a BMI 30 or higher.
+Medical organizations tend to classify people living with obesity as based on body mass index (BMI) – a ratio of a person's weight in kilograms to the square of their height in meters.
+For adults, the World Health Organization (WHO) defines "overweight" as a BMI 25 or higher, and "obesity" as a BMI 30 or higher.
 The U.S. Centers for Disease Control and Prevention (CDC) further subdivides obesity based on BMI, with a BMI 30 to 35 called class 1 obesity; 35 to 40, class 2 obesity; and 40+, class 3 obesity.

 For children, obesity measures take age into consideration along with height and weight.
 For children aged 5–19, the WHO defines obesity as a BMI two standard deviations above the median for their age (a BMI around 18 for a five-year old; around 30 for a 19-year old).
 For children under five, the WHO defines obesity as a weight three standard deviations above the median for their height.

 Some modifications to the WHO definitions have been made by particular organizations.
 The surgical literature breaks down class II and III or only class III obesity into further categories whose exact values are still disputed.